 Bruce: Yes, that's true.

 Dr. Biology: In the writing process and in the science process, do you enjoy writing?

-Bruce: I do enjoy the writing because I learn from major professor that it's a trick to go back and re‑examine the data again and think about the data very hard.
+Bruce: I do enjoy the writing because I learned from a major professor that it's a trick to go back and re‑examine the data again and think about the data very hard.
 The writing mechanically is a pain sometimes but the intellectual process of thinking about what it means and the fallacies of your thoughts are really valuable and fun.

 Dr. Biology: Right.
 You have to tell the story.
 Even if it's science, you are telling the story.
 You have to make sure the facts, the information you gather make sense.
 You have to tell it in a way someone can understand.

-Bruce: But not only understand, Dr. Biology.
+Bruce: But not only understand Dr. Biology.
 They got to find it fun.
 You hit a key point that if you just present facts, that's your obligation to science but it is boring as hell.
 But if you tell a story, it is interesting and memorable and it makes you think about your day really hard and ask do they actually support the story you are telling?

 Dr. Biology: Right.
 And not only do you get to write, you get to have pictures as well.
 And sometimes, there are diagrams.
 In your case, you showed this really beautiful structure of what you are working on.
-Whether it is 3D structures of the compound and I actually drew a little sketch, because I can now remember a little green ball, little blue ball for the parts of the structure.
-This is protein structure and there are two components.
+Whether it is 3D structures of the compound and I actually drew a little sketch, because I can now remember a little green ball, a little blue ball for the parts of the structure.
+This is a protein structure and there are two components.

-Bruce: It's a dimmer, which means two parts and it is anti‑parallel dimer so one is going this way and one is going this way.
+Bruce: It's a dimmer, which means two parts and it is antiparallel dimer so one is going this way and one is going this way.

 Dr. Biology: Right.